nickbradley/codestory/study/study-results.md

--a = dev1
+Code review questions:
--b = dev2
+ 1. What is the purpose of the method with the change?
-+a = dev3
+ 2. How did the method change?
-+b = dev4
+ 3. Why was this change made?

-# dev1 (-a) (i)
+# Dev1 (-a)

-I'm not really familiar with the Json framework, nor its serialization by Google but it seems to me that the method got changed so the type of the listobject isn't defined when compiled, it has an unknown type and you let the gson framework decide what to do with it during runtime.
+(i) I'm not really familiar with the Json framework, nor its serialization by Google but it seems to me that the method got changed so the type of the listobject isn't defined when compiled, it has an unknown type and you let the gson framework decide what to do with it during runtime.

-# dev1 (-a) (i)
+---

-What is the purpose of the method with the change?
+(i) What is the purpose of the method with the change?

 The purpose of log(f, r) appears to be to append a log record r (of type JsonLog) to a file f, though the method remains unfinished.